tranquilit/WAPT-Documentation/source/waptserver-install/centos/install-centos-wapt.rst

 .. important::

-    This is the configuration for **WAPT Enterprise** Edition.
+  **Follow this procedure for getting the right packages for the WAPT Enterprise** Edition.
-    For WAPT Community Edition please see below.
+  For WAPT Community Edition please refer to the next block.

     To access WAPT Enterprise ressources, you must use the username and password provided by our sales department.